liamwalsh1980/Milestone-Project-1/README.md

 ### Media

-* I found a great 'thank you' image on <a href="https://www.pexels.com/" target="_blank">Pexels</a> which was free of charge to download.
-<a href="https://www.pexels.com/photo/traffic-sign-business-creativity-1887992/" target="_blank">Photo</a>  by Ann H from Pexels

 * I received inspiration for this project by using images supplied by the <a href="https://www.istockphoto.com/portfolio/vejaa?assettype=image&mediatype=photography" target="blank">Photography - Vejaa</a>.

     - <a href="https://www.istockphoto.com/photo/child-and-adult-hands-holding-colorful-heart-on-blue-sky-background-world-autism-gm1213547010-352734294" target="_blank">Chosen homepage hero image</a> by photography - Vejaa
     - <a href="https://www.istockphoto.com/photo/child-and-adult-hands-holding-colorful-heart-on-blue-sky-background-world-autism-gm1213547010-352734294" target="_blank">Chosen subscribe page image</a> by photography - Vejaa
     - Images sourced from istockphoto.com (to be purchased £?? each)

+* I found a great 'thank you' image on <a href="https://www.pexels.com/" target="_blank">Pexels</a> which was free of charge to download.
+<a href="https://www.pexels.com/photo/traffic-sign-business-creativity-1887992/" target="_blank">Photo</a>  by Ann H from Pexels

+### Media clips

+* The media clips used for my website both came from YouTube.
+The first clip comes from <a href="https://www.youtube.com/watch?v=Lk4qs8jGN4U" target="blank">National Autism Society - What is Autism</a>.
+The second clip comes from <a href="https://www.youtube.com/watch?v=Ezv85LMFx2E&t=7s" target="blank">CW Mind - Amazing Things Happen!</a>.
+Both websites for these organisations can be found below.

+    - <a href="https://www.autism.org.uk/" target="blank">National Autism Society</a>
+    - <a href="https://cwmind.org.uk/autism-resources/" target="blank">CW Mind</a>

 * The text for section Y was copied from the Wikipedia article Z